Value Objects?

 In DDD, Entities as persisted, mutable objects.
 In our app, this means they’ll have IDs and will each relate to a table in our database.
 There’s a relevant example in our app already

-import { Entity, Column } from 'typeorm'import { PeashootEntity } from './peashoot-entity'@Entity()export class Location extends PeashootEntity<'loc'> {constructor() {super('loc')}@Column('text')name!: string@Column('text')region!: string@Column('text')country!: string
+tsimport { Entity, Column } from 'typeorm'import { PeashootEntity } from './peashoot-entity'@Entity()export class Location extends PeashootEntity<'loc'> {constructor() {super('loc')}@Column('text')name!: string@Column('text')region!: string@Column('text')country!: string

-takes care of the id field for us, and prefixes it with loc_
+the base class PeashootEntity<'loc'> takes care of the id field for us, and prefixes it with loc_ so that they’re easy to identify if we ever see them logged.

-decorator is really important here.
+The @Entity decorator is really important here.
 This is what means these are persisted in a table (as opposed to the value-objects which are embedded in the tables of entities they belong to)

 Our task